SummaryRead the full fact sheet

 Injections of fat or collagen can be piped along wrinkles to smooth them out.
 Botulinum toxin Type A (available in Australia under the brand names Botox® or Dysport®) is sometimes used to treat frown lines between the eyebrows.

 Ears that stick out from the head can be repositioned any time after the age of five or six years.
 The fold of skin behind the ear is cut and the excess cartilage is reduced or remodelled.
-The operation takes around one hour.
+The procedure takes around one hour.
 Bandages need to be worn for a few weeks to help manage the bruising and swelling.

 Nose surgery (rhinoplasty)